tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 * friends with ambition raise your ambition
 * friends with discipline normalize discipline
 * social circles normalize wealth-building behavior (or self-destruction)

+Build a strong community.
+Marcus Arelious words - Sympatheia:  all things are mutually woven together in a sympathy with one another.
+Therefore, treat your fellow human beings, as if they were your own limbs and an extension to yourself.

 > **“Show me your friends, and I’ll show you your financial future.”**